codio-content/HTML_and_CSS-CSS/.guides/content/Grouping-styles-21ba.md

 So anything inside the body would receive Arial font.

-Let's see, how it would look like in our tree view of the document :
+Let's see how it would look like in our tree view of the document :

 ![](.guides/img/iframe6.png)